 Aftercare in years 2-3

-On site attendance after the first year with meetings, reviews and performance analysis, warranty issues.
-Typically a lower resource requirement to monitor and assess reports on performance and follow up queries and maintenance, operational success and lessons
+CCTech will continue to provide on site attendance after the first year for meetings, reviews and to carry out building systems performance analysis, in addition to managing warranty issues.
+This typically needs a lower resource requirement in comparison with year 1, monitoring and assessing reports on performance, following up queries and maintenance issues, ensuring continued operational success and identifying lessons learned.

 © Copyright 2008-2016 Cube Clean Tech | All Rights Reserved